Vehicle routing problem: Vehicle flow formulations

 One arbitrary constraint among the $2|V|$ constraints is actually implied by the remaining $2|V|-1$ ones so it can be removed.
 Each cut defined by a customer set $S$ is crossed by a number of arcs not smaller than $r(S)$(minimum number of vehicles needed to serve set $S$).

 An alternative formulation may be obtained by transforming the capacity cut constraints into generalised subtour elimination constraints (GSECs).

 which imposes that at least $r(S)$arcs leave each customer set $S$.

 GCECs and CCCs have an exponential number of constraints so it is practically impossible to solve the linear relaxation.
 A possible way to solve this is to consider a limited subset of these constraints and add the rest if needed.
+Identification of the needed constraints is done via a separation procedure.
+Efficient exact separation methods for such constraints (based on mixed integer programming) have been developed.